MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-school-deployment/configure-devices-overview.md

 ---
 title: Configure devices with Microsoft Intune
-description: Configure policies and applications in preparation to device deployment ms.date: 08/31/2022 ms.topic: tutorial
+description: Learn how to configure policies and applications in preparation for device deployment. ms.date: 08/31/2022 ms.topic: tutorial
 appliesto: